dimagi/commcare-hq/corehq/apps/accounting/README.md

 To remove an old `Privilege`

-+ Remove occurrances of the desired Privilege from all the palces.
++ Remove occurrences of the desired Privilege from all the places.
 + Add the privilege to `cchq_prabac_bootstrap.Command.OLD_PRIVILEGES`
 + Run migration

-This will clean up discontinued privileges
+This will clean up discontinued privileges.